15knots/cmake4eclipse/README.md

 ### Debug and Build
 This project uses Apache maven as its build system.
-To build from a command-line, run `mvn -f ./parent/pom.xml verify` in the root directory of the project source files.
+To build from a command-line, run `mvn -f ./parent/pom.xml package` in the root directory of the project source files.

 There is a run configuration for eclipse to invoke maven `build cmake4eclipse` plus a launch configuration to debug the plugin: `cmake4eclipse`.